jengar1/robotic-code/README.md

 # robotic-code
-scripted code embedded to MATLAB sensors will have t coded seperatley due to the linking of the robot src will be used to link files together conversion to matlab may be different
+this will be a beginner rough scripted code that will then be embedded to MATLAB sensors will have t coded seperatley due to the linking of the robot src will be used to link files together conversion to matlab may be different